cassaundra/col/README.md

 - **Value type**
     - Default: unsigned 32-bit integer

-Ideally the max value would correspond to the number of columns, so the `;` and `~` commands can be used for every column.
+Ideally the max value would be greater than or equal to the number of columns, so the `;` and `~` commands can be used for every column.

 ### Instructions